 Implementation: The individual employs the innovation to a varying degree depending on the situation.

-Confirmation: In this stage, the individual finalises his/her decision to continue using the innovation.
+Confirmation: In this stage, the individual finalizes his/her decision to continue using the innovation.

 So understanding the process your learners are likely to go through when being introduced to a new way of working can inform the stages of your campaign and the investment you make at each stage to accelerate adoption.
-According to Rogers, the rate of diffusion is influenced by the speed of adoption amongst individuals in the group – this creates momentum leading to a tipping point at which most of the audience will choose to adopt.
-Once this has happened, continued adoption of the innovation (or practise of the new behaviour) is self-sustaining within that group.
+According to Rogers, the rate of diffusion is influenced by the speed of adoption amongst individuals in the group.
+This creates momentum leading to a tipping point at which most of the audience will choose to adopt.
+Once this has happened, continued adoption of the innovation (or practise of the new behavior) is self-sustaining within that group.

-Malcolm Gladwellxii describes the ‘tipping point’ as ‘the moment of critical mass, the threshold, the boiling point’.
-He suggests this state is created through a form of viral behaviour: ‘Ideas and products and messages and behaviors spread like viruses do’.
+Malcolm Gladwellix describes the ‘tipping point’ as ‘the moment of critical mass, the threshold, the boiling point’.
+He suggests this state is created through a form of viral behavior: "Ideas and products and messages and behaviors spread like viruses do."
 In effect, he claims the tipping point is the culmination of small actions by key individuals that gain momentum by spreading from one person to another.
-The relevance of a campaign cannot be ignored here – how often have we heard of the success of a viral campaign, particularly within the realm of ‘connectivisim’ and social networking?
+The relevance of a campaign cannot be ignored here.
+How often have we heard of the success of a viral campaign, particularly within the realm of ‘connectivisim’ and social networking?
 This has become one of the most successful and rapid ways of spreading a message.

-‘Gangnam Style,’ a huge hit by Korean pop star PSY is a perfect case in point.
+‘Gangnam Style’, a huge hit by Korean pop star PSY, is a perfect case in point.
 The song (and its accompanying dance) went ‘viral’ in August 2012.
-By December 2012, it had become the first YouTube video to reach one billion views.
-And if you doubt that viral dissemination can lead to actual behaviour change, answer this: how many of us have mastered some of those moves, or know someone who has?
+By December 2012, it had become the first YouTube video to reach one billion viewsx.
+And if you doubt that viral dissemination can lead to actual behavior change, answer this: how many of us have mastered some of those moves, or know someone who has?

 Proactive influencers (early adopters) can make a huge difference to viral spread.
-Identifying ‘the few’ that can influence the majority is an invaluable boost to any viral campaign – this is why many learning and development experts so often talk about identifying ‘champions’ to accelerate the rate of change or uptake of new ideas within an organisation.
+Identifying ‘the few’ that can influence the majority is an invaluable boost to any viral campaign.
+This is why many learning and development experts so often talk about identifying ‘champions’ to accelerate the rate of change or uptake of new ideas within an organization.
 According to Gladwell, there are three types of influencers:

-Connectors: The people in a community (organisation) who know large numbers of people and who are skilled in making introductions.
+Connectors: The people in a community (organization) who know large numbers of people and who are skilled in making introductions.